securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 ## Key Terminologies

-Before we dive into how OAuth works, let’s first understand some important terminologies that will be used throughout this blog:
+Before we dive into how OAuth works, let's first understand some important terminologies that will be used throughout this blog:

 1. **Client Application**:
    The website or web application that wants to access the user's data.